NetworkBlockDevice/nbd/doc/proto.md

     extended headers have been negotiated first.
 If a client attempts to do so, a server SHOULD send `NBD_REP_ERR_INVALID` or `NBD_REP_ERR_EXT_HEADER_REQD`.

+    If a client requests a metadata context that utilizes 64-bit status, but has not yet negotiated extended headers, the server MUST either omit that context from its successful reply, or else fail the request with `NBD_REP_ERR_EXT_HEADER_REQD`.
+The server MUST NOT use this failure for a client request that is limited to contexts in the "base:" namespace.

     A client MUST NOT send `NBD_CMD_BLOCK_STATUS` unless within the negotiation phase it sent `NBD_OPT_SET_META_CONTEXT` at least